Submissions

 6 The structure provides a very strong support for the paper’s content.

-7 The paper is organised exceptionally well.
+7 The paper is organized exceptionally well.

-9. Figures, tables and supplementary data (if relevant)
+9. Figures, Tables, and Supplementary Data (if relevant)

 *Please note this question is for feedback only and should not be counted in the final score.

-This rating should reflect how well figures, tables and supplementary data is presented.
+This rating should reflect how well figures, tables, and supplementary data is presented.
 Are these clear, easy to read, and an important aspect of the paper as a whole?

 1 The figures/tables/supplementary data are unnecessary.

-2 The figures/ tables/ supplementary data seem tangential to the paper.
+2 The figures/tables/supplementary data seem tangential to the paper.

-3 The figures/ tables/ supplementary data are not clearly relevant and/or poorly presented.
+3 The figures/tables/supplementary data are not clearly relevant and/or poorly presented.

 4 The figures/tables/supplementary data are relevant but inadequately or poorly presented.